reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-get-effectivepermissions-for-site-list-item.md

 Permissions granted to a user either directly or through a shared link , SharePoint Group or M365 group to any list/libraries or file/item can be checked using the effectivepermissions endpoint

+The script using the effecivepermissions endpoint to identify any permissions assigned to the site, list/library and item/file/folder level.

 {{< gist reshmee011 7e9e09d016e0384a6aff31d7d10804e8 >}}